apenella/ransidble/README.md

 ## User Reference

-### Perform a request to execute an Ansible playbook
+### Perform a Aequest to Execute an Ansible playbook

 The following example demonstrates how to execute an Ansible playbook using the Ransidble server.
 Please refer to the [REST API Reference](#rest-api-reference) section for more information.